pstanisl/langgraph-routing-example/README.md

 A demonstration of multi-agent systems using LangGraph's Command objects for intelligent agent handoffs with a supervisor pattern.

+> In router examples, the agents are not really "agents" in the traditional sense, but rather workflows but it is easier to refer to them as agents for consistency with the rest of the project.

 ## Overview

 This example showcases a conversational AI system with three specialized agents that can intelligently hand off tasks to each other based on conversation context: